KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 will also present the concepts of a different kind of graph database based on the RDF-standard, as such databases frequently appeared during my background research of the subject [@hartig2014reconciliation;@angles2018g].
 The rest of the article is structured as follows.
-Sections \ref{sec:rdf} and \ref{sec:pg}
-present the concepts behind RDF and property graph databases, respectively.
-Section \ref{sec:usage} compares creation and subsequent querying of a movie database using the relational PostgreSQL database, and the progerty graph Neo4j database.
-Finally, section \ref{sec:discussion} presents a discussion of the potential pros and cons of using a graph database over a relational database.
+[Section @sec:rdf] presents the concepts behind RDF databases, while and [Sec. @sec:pg] does the same for progerty graph databases.
+[Section @sec:usage] compares creation and subsequent querying of a movie database using the relational PostgreSQL system, and the property graph Neo4j system.
+Finally, [Section @sec:discussion] presents a discussion of the potential pros and cons of using a graph database over a relational database.

 ## Resource Description Framework (RDF) Databases {#sec:rdf}
 The _Resource Description Framework_ is a language for expressing metadata for